 The Respect Retreat is designed to be an experience that every student can participate in.
 During the retreat, your students will engage in high-energy group activities and quiet, reflective moments.
 These transitions from high to low energy can be difficult for some students.
 We recommend having an alternative activity and space for students who are unable to meet the behavioral expectations of the day.
-Please see the Respect Retreat Outline on the final page of this packet to learn more about the different activity levels.
+Please see the Respect Retreat Outline on the final page of this packet to learn more about the energy levels of different activities.